Prendus/content/terms-of-use.md

 ## Payment Terms

+We charge for the use of some courses.
+The payment we receive from you for a course allows you to use the course as a student for the lifetime of the course.
+Student use of the course includes access to your own questions, quizzes, and content and the shared questions, quizzes, and content of other course members, as well as sending back grades to your learning management system.

+### Refunds

+You may request a full refund for a course anytime within the first 15 days after joining that course.
+If you receive a refund, you will be removed from the course.
+Contact jordanprendus@gmail.com or benprendus@gmail.com to request a refund.

 The Stripe name and logos are trademarks or service marks of Stripe, Inc. or its affiliates in the U.S. and other countries.